-For example, tracking sea level rise at rates of mm/year, measuring subsidence rates at cm/year, surveying boundary corners to the centimeter level and determining the rotation of the North American Plate at mm/year are all activities which require a consistent coordinate system accurate enough to identify signals of this small magnitude.
+For example, tracking sea level rise at rates of mm/year, measuring subsidence rates at cm/year, surveying boundary corners to the centimeter level and determining the rotation of the North American Plate at mm/year are all activities requiring a consistent coordinate system accurate enough to identify signals of this small magnitude.
 This means that the geodetic latitude, longitude and height of points used in defining the NSRS should have an absolute accuracy of 1 millimeter at any time.
+Obviously, such points will be actively monitored points, not passive monuments.

 Data from a variety of satellite systems are used in defining components of the NSRS.
 Accurate orbit information is almost always a requirement for using such satellite data.
 In many cases, and with no detriment to their overall use by NGS, these orbits are accurately determined outside of NGS, and with latencies of months or years.
-However, the real-time nature of Global Navigation Satellite Systems (GNSS) such as GPS, combined with the extensive reliance upon GPS in CORS at NGS, makes the situation of GPS orbits unique.
+However, the real-time nature of GNSS such as GPS, combined with the extensive reliance upon GPS in CORS at NGS, makes the situation of GPS orbits unique.
 In order to properly monitor CORS coordinates, NGS participates in the International GNSS Service (IGS) efforts to compute daily orbits for GPS.

 GPS is part of a growing set of GNSS's, which include the (existing) Russian GLONASS and (upcoming) European Union's Galileo systems.
-Like GPS, these systems are real-time positioning systems and NGS will likely find the CORS network utilizing them over time.
-As of 2007, however, NGS only computes GPS orbits.
-However if any other satellite systems such as GLONASS and Galileo have a direct influence on the definition of the NSRS, (especially through their inclusion in the CORS network) then NGS should be directly involved in computing those orbits or in a collaborative effort working on such orbits.
-In either case, the three dimensional coordinates of the orbits of any satellites which are monitored in the CORS network should have an accuracy of about 1 centimeter at any time, and less than a centimeter with a one week latency.
+Like GPS, these systems are realtime positioning systems, and NGS will likely find the CORS network utilizing them over time.
+As of 2007, however, NGS computes only GPS orbits.
+However, if other satellite systems such as GLONASS and Galileo have a direct influence on the definition of the NSRS (especially through their inclusion in the CORS network), then NGS should be directly involved in either computing, or collaboratively working on such orbits.
+In either case, the three dimensional coordinates of the orbits of any satellites monitored in the CORS network should have an accuracy of about 1 centimeter at any time, and less than a centimeter with a one week latency.

-Although the tracking of sea level is done through NOAA's National Water Level Observation Network (NWLON) stations run by the Center for Operational Oceanographic Products and Services (CO-OPS), NGS has a vested interest in knowing the absolute global sea level rates as well.
+Although the tracking of local sea level is done through NOAA's National Water Level Observation Network (NWLON) stations run by the Center for Operational Oceanographic Products and Services (CO-OPS), NGS has a vested interest in knowing the absolute global sea level rates.
 The geoid, for example, is tied (by its very definition) to the absolute location of global mean sea level.
-Additionally, NOAA's VDatum program (used for transforming from terrestrial to water levels) can only be completely implemented at sites where the tide gauge (or water level) has been tied via leveling to the vertical datum network and via GPS to the national horizontal datum.
-And since water/tide levels are monitored nearly continuously in time, it would be beneficial to be able to remove local sea level fluctuations (caused by both the rise of water level and the vertical motion of the tide/water level station) from absolute sea level fluctuations (caused only by the movement of sea level).
-That sort of monitoring can only be done via GNSS.
+Additionally, NOAA's VDatum program (used for transforming from terrestrial to water levels) can only be completely implemented at sites where the tide gauge (or water level) has been tied via leveling to the vertical datum network, and via GPS to the national horizontal datum.
+And since water/ tide levels are monitored nearly continuously in time, it would be beneficial to be able to remove local sea level fluctuations (caused by both the rise of water level and the vertical motion of the tide/water level station) from absolute sea level fluctuations (caused only by the movement of sea level).
+That sort of monitoring can best be done via GNSS.
 NGS therefore has the responsibility to see that a scientifically useful number of tide gauge and water level stations are eventually collocated with geodetic quality continuously operating GNSS receivers.
-Therefore, the geodetic latitude, longitude and height of water level and tide gauge stations for the United States which are collocated with GNSS will have an accuracy of 1 millimeter at any time.
+Therefore, the geodetic latitude, longitude and height of water level and tide gauge stations for the United States which are collocated with an active GNSS receiver will have an accuracy of 1 millimeter at any time.